CPUjoker303/netlify2.0/content/posts/best-video-card-for-i9-9900k-i9-10980hk-i9-9900k-2021-updated.md

 </table>
 {{</html-code>}}

- It is a nicely overclocked Gtx 1660ti.
+ It is a nicely overclocked GtX 1660ti.
 The card has an 1890 MHz boost clock and 1536 CUDA cores overclocked.
-The memory type of the card is GDDr6 6gb.
+The memory type of the card is GDDR6 6gb.
 The overall card is really nice and providing excellent performance.
+It is really Best Video Card For i9 9900k & i9 10980HK & i9 10900k

 {{<pros>}}